 Are you working from home?
 Why not take advantage and travel while working remotely!?

-I’ve travelled while working remotely in 6 countries across Europe and North America!
-It was a learning curve at first to still be productive at work, but if you can do it, it’s one of the best ways to travel.
+I’ve travelled while working remotely countless times in 6 countries across Europe and North America!
+It was a learning curve at first to still be productive at work, but if you can do it, it’s one of the best ways to travel and work!

-If you’re interested in travelling while working remotely, here’s my tips and what you’ll need for creating a productive portable office set up while on the road.
+If you’re interested in travelling while working remotely, here are my tips and what you’ll need for creating a productive and portable office set up while travelling.

 Psst!
 This blog post contains affiliate links in it which sends me a bit of extra money if you use them… at no extra cost to you!